Skip to content

 Tax implications?

 : inheritance tax handled by estate (paid before distribution).
 Beneficiary receives net amount.
-Income tax: investment income taxable at marginal rate (use tax-advantaged savings account/pension for shelter).
+Income tax: investment income taxable at marginal rate (use tax-advantaged accounts for shelter).
 Capital gains tax on investment growth.: federal estate tax up to 40%, varies by state.
 Always understand tax position before making large decisions.

 Related Calculators